RexMortem/eds-world/README.md

 ## Plans for this project

-This is a university project which will house:
+This is a personal project which will house:
 - Notes
 - Projects
 - Academic Stuff

+I may retire this project when I graduate from university.

 ## Key Technologies